Turtle (submersible): Development

 The most historically important innovation in the Turtle was the propeller, as it was the first known use of one in a watercraft.
 It was described as an "oar for rowing forward or backward", with "no precedent" design.
-Benjamin Gale described it to Silas Dean as "two oars or paddles" that were "like the arms of a windmill...12 in long, and about 4 in wide."
+Benjamin Gale described it to Silas Deane as "two oars or paddles" that were "like the arms of a windmill...12 in long, and about 4 in wide."
 Manstan speculates that it was made of brass and was likely designed and forged by Doolittle.

 In making the hull, Bushnell enlisted the services of several skilled artisans, including his brother Ezra Bushnell and ship's carpenter Phineas Pratt, both from Saybrook.
 The hull was "constructed of oak, somewhat like a barrel and bound by heavy wrought-iron hoops."
 The shape of the hull, Gale informed Silas Deane, "has the nearest resemblance to the two upper shells of a Tortoise joined together."

 Turtle was about 10 ft long (according to the original specifications), 6 ft tall, and about 3 ft wide, and consisted of two wooden shells covered with tar and reinforced with steel bands.
 It dived by allowing water into a bilge tank at the bottom of the vessel and resurfaced by pushing water out through a hand pump.
 It was propelled vertically and horizontally by hand-cranked and pedal-powered propellers, respectively.
 It also had 200 lb of lead aboard, which could be released in a moment to increase buoyancy.
 It was manned and operated by one person and contained enough air for about 30 minutes.
 It had a speed in calm water of about 3 mph.

 Six small pieces of thick glass in the top of the submarine provided natural light.
 The internal instruments had small pieces of bioluminescent foxfire affixed to the needles to indicate their position in the dark.
 During trials in November 1775, Bushnell discovered that this illumination failed when the temperature dropped too low.
 He repeatedly requested that Benjamin Franklin suggest possible alternatives, but Franklin did not suggest any and Turtle was sidelined for the winter.

 Bushnell's basic design included some elements present in earlier experimental submersibles.
 The method of raising and lowering the vessel was similar to that developed by Nathaniel Simons in 1729, and the gaskets used to make watertight connections between the internal and external controls may have come from Simons, who constructed a submersible based on a 17th-century Italian design by Giovanni Alfonso Borelli.